 protection and prevention of

 The JCC recognizes that we serve many vulnerable populations through our programs and services.
-We strive to create a Culture of Safety that helps prevent inappropriate conduct and identify ways to recognize and report any suspicious or inappropriate behaviors.
+We strive to create a Culture of Safety that helps prevent inappropriate conduct and identify ways to recognize and report any inappropriate behaviors.

 Over the last year, the Minneapolis and St. Paul JCCs worked with Praesidium, a national leader with over 20 years of experience in prevention of inappropriate conduct, research and results.
 Their work included an extensive accreditation process to assess and improve our practices, policies and processes focused on:

 - Staff and Volunteer Screening and Selection

 - Response and Communication Protocols